 1. To earn a Bachelor degree, all graduates must successfully complete a minimum of 120 credit hours.

-4. Graduates must have a minimum of an overall 2.0 GPA in their major(s).
+4. All graduates must have a minimum of 2.0 GPA in their major(s).

 5. Courses that are special topic listed in the title, typically ending with a 99, are repeatable.
 Courses are counted multiple times and do not replace grades of the previous special topic course.